lambe-lang/specification/README.md

     result : (Unit -> b) -> b
 }

-impl forall a b. for Switch a b {
+impl forall a b.
+Switch a b {
     sig case      : self -> Predicate a -> Case a b sig otherwise : self -> Otherwise a b